 - RV & Boat Mattresses that Improve Stability

 High-Density Foam Means Higher Cushion and Mattress Durability

 RV interiors are developed with a total weight in mind—not necessarily comfort.
 A lighter vehicle means better fuel economy, but it also means that your interiors will wear out more rapidly.
 Typically, the foam in standard-issue RV mattresses and furnishings ranges from five to six inches in thickness, with a density between one and two pounds per cubic foot.
 Foams in this category are considered ‘lighter weight,’ and will break down over time.

 Alternatively, higher quality foam mattresses for RV and marine applications tend to be around eight to ten inches thick and made from a higher density foam that withstands wear and tear and retains elasticity better than the foams that come standard with your purchase.

 Most people use their boats or motorhomes on an intermittent basis.
 Imagine discovering that your mattress is worn out, creating pressure points and discomfort, in the middle of a long-awaited excursion!
 High-density foam mattresses (high density is a measurement of durability; not necessarily feel) are known to last up to 10 or 15 years, so it’s an investment that buys comfort as well as long-term peace of mind.

-Choose the Right Foam for Replacement Cushions
+Choose the Right Foam for Boat or RV Replacement Cushions

 When it comes to comfort, there is no one-size-fits-all, so it’s important to investigate whether the characteristics of various foam combinations are right for you.
 Memory foam, conventional polyurethanes, and latex rubber are generally lauded for their comfort, support, and elasticity.
 They mold to the body in response to actual body shape and pressure, creating a soft, cozy surface with minimal pressure points.
 High-quality foam also returns to its original shape, and its elasticity resists developing ruts and depressions in the foam.